 If you don’t know your credit score, you can request a report from TransUnion Canada or Equifax.
 Credit monitoring services can also monitor your score especially when you’re shopping online.

 5. Review Bank Transactions

-Setup email alerts for your bank transactions and credit cards and review all your transactions at least once a month.
+Setup email alerts for your bank transactions and credit cards and reviews all your transactions at least once a month.

 You’ll be able to spot any suspicious activity and stay on top of your monthly budget.

-Feel free to contact us if you have any queries or questions.
+Feel free to contact, if you have any queries or questions.